-(Mark One) \checkmark ANNUAL REPORT PURSUANT TO OF THE SECURITIES EXCHANGE For the fiscal year ended December 31, OR TRANSITION REPORT PURSUANT OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 1-8033 Permi an Basin Royalty Trust gistrant as Specified in the Permian Basin Royalty Trust Indenture) Texas (State or Other Jurisdiction of 75-6280532 (I.R.S.
-Employer Identification No.) Incorporation or Organization) ( Royalty Trust Management Simmons Bank 2911 Turtle Creek Boulevard Suite 850 Dallas, Texas 75219 (Address of Principal Executive Offices; Zip Code) (855) 588-7839 (Regist rant's Telephone Number, Including Area Code) Securitie es registered pursuant to section 12(b) of the act: Title of Each Class Name of Each Exchange on Which Registered Units of Beneficial Interest New York Stock Exchange Securitie es registered pursuant to section 12(g) of the act: None Indicate by check mark if the registrant is a well-known se rasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes No 🗸 - - file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes No - - led all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the onths (or for such shorter period that the reg strant was required to file such reports), and (2) has been subject to such filing requirements for the past nitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be § 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was - nit and post such files).
-Yes No s pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of ents incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging Exchange Act.
-(C ", "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Large accelerate Non-accelerated filer ging growth company, indicate by check mark ting standards provided pursuant to Section 130 if the registrant has elected not to use the extended transition period for complying with any new or revised ompany (as defined in Rule 12b-2 of the Act).
-Yes No The aggreg gate market value of the voting and non-voting of common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the ave \$405,496,525. erage bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter was

-At March 1, 2018, there were 46,608,796 Units of Beneficial Interest of the Trust outstanding.
+(Mark One) ANNUAL REPORT PURSUANT TO OF THE SECURITIES EXCHANGE For the fiscal year ended December 31 , 2019 OR TRANSITION REPORT PURSUANT OF THE SECURITIES EXCHANGE Commission file number 1-8033 BASIN ROYALT Strant as Specified in the Permian Basin Royalty Texas 75-6280532 (State or Other Jurisdiction of Incorporation or Organization) (1 I.R.S.
+Employer Identification No.) (Ac Royalty Trust Management Simmons Bank 2911 Turtle Creek Boulevard Suite 850 Dallas, Texas 75219 ddress of Principal Executive Offices; Zip Code) (855) 588-7839 nt's Telephone Number, Including Area SECURITIES REG ISTERED PURSUANT TO SECTION 12(B) OF THE ACT: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Un ts of Beneficial Interest PBT New York Stock Exchange SECURITIES REG ISTERED PURSUANT TO SECTION 12(G) None OF THE ACT: Indicate by check mark if the registrant is a well-known n seasoned issuer, as defined in Rule 405 of f the Securities Act.
+Yes 🗌 No 🗸 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Sec ction 15(d) of the Act.
+Yes No 🗸 during the prece tion 13 or 15(d) of the Securities Exchange Act of 1934 such reports), and (2) has been subject to such filing a File required to be submitted pursuant to Rule 405 of eriod that the registrant was required to submit such emerging growt on-accelerated filer, a smaller reporting company or an "smaller reporting company" and "emerging growth Large accelerate d filer Ion-accelerated filer Smaller Repor rting Company 📝 Emerging Growth Company 🗌 ging growth company, indicate by check ma nancial accounting standards provided purs the extended transition period for complying with any $\hfill\Box$ Indicate by check mark whether the registrant is a shel I company (as defined in Rule 12b-2 of the Act).
+Yes No 🗸 common equity ites computed by reference to the price at which the the last business day of the registrant's most recently At March 1 , 2020, there were 46,608,796 Units of Bend eficial Interest of the Trust outstanding.
+DOC JMENTS INCORPORATED BY REFERENCI E